-Given the target population represents the entire population for which any given study wishes to examine, it is important to be precise in defining this group also referred to sometimes as the theoretical population.
+Given that the target population represents the entire population for which any given study intends to examine, it is important to define this group, also referred to as the theoretical population.

-Here is a partial list of example target population definitions:
+Here is a partial list of example target population specifications or definitions:

 - Delta Airlines Diamond and Platinum Elite Frequent Flyers

-- Certified Public Accounts in Atlanta, New York, Miami
+- Certified public accountants with businesses located in Atlanta, New York, Miami

-It is also important to avoid ambiguity in defining your target population.
-Take for example “Registered Voters in South Carolina” If this were the general election this would be a perfectly appropriate definition.
-If this were the Democratic primary however it would still be valid as South Carolina is an Open Primary State we member of any party affiliate can vote for the other parties candidate.
+If this were the general election, this would be a perfectly appropriate definition.
+If this were the democratic primary, it would still be valid.
+South Carolina is an open primary state where members of any party affiliation can vote for the other party’s candidate.

 Here is a partial list of example ambiguous target population definitions:

-Look at “Frequent Travelers” you stop and ask is this business travel or leisure?
-Is this overseas or do trips to the next town count?
-And finally, when it comes to people in the gifted category this day and age.
-In our book doesn’t everybody get a gold star for just getting through life?
+Look at ‘Frequent travelers‘; you stop and ask, is this business travel or leisure?
+Is this overseas, or do trips to the next town count?
+Lastly, when it comes to people in the ‘Gifted’ category this day and age, in our estimation, doesn’t everybody get a gold star for just getting through life?
 Absolutely!

-The point is this, be extra cautious and thorough when defining the target population when beginning to map out your study and it will guide you in setting up your sampling design, otherwise you may end up with ambiguities in your data that will be hard to resolve or impossible to conduct any kind of meaningful analysis.
+The point is this, be extra cautious and thorough when defining the target population and when beginning to map out your study, and it will guide you in setting up your sampling design.
+Otherwise, you may end up with ambiguities in your data that will be hard to resolve or impossible to conduct any meaningful analysis.

-How does the target population differ from the sample?
+How does the target population differ from the population sample?

-The target population is important for three primary reasons:
+The target population is essential for three primary reasons: